 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), elementary school teachers held nearly 1.4 million jobs in the U.S. in 2015 (www.bls.gov).
-The BLS also reported that the number of jobs in this profession would grow by 6%, about as fast as the average for all occupations, between the years 2014 and 2024.
-The mean annual salary of an elementary school teacher as of May 2015 was $57,730.
+According to the U.S. Bureau of Labor Statistics (BLS), elementary school teachers held nearly 1.4 million jobs in the U.S. in 2018 (www.bls.gov).
+The BLS also reported that the number of jobs in this profession would grow by 3%, about as fast as the average for all occupations, between the years 2018 and 2028.
+The median annual salary of an elementary school teacher as of May 2018 was $58,230.

 Continuing Education and Certification Information